Information about project titled 'Growth, maturation and injuries in academy athletics'

 Aims: To examine growth rate, maturity status and maturity tempo as risk factors for injury in youth academy athletics athletes.

-Methods: Anthropometric (stature, body mass and sitting height), skeletal maturity (skeletal age and percentage of predicted mature height) and injury data collected prospectively over four seasons (117 athlete-seasons) were included in the analyses.
+Methods: Anthropometric (stature, body mass and sitting height), skeletal maturity (skeletal age), training and injury data were collected prospectively over four seasons (117 athlete-seasons).